turbonomic/tbutil/docs/JS-ADDINS.md

-# Add-ins available to TBUtil 2.0g JS formatters and TBScripts
+# Add-ins available to TBUtil 2.0h JS formatters and TBScripts

-*Last updated: 16 Aug 2021*
+*Last updated: 6 Sep 2021*

 Note: the selection of features and functions available to scripts depends on the context in which they are called.
 The following context types exist..